andrewsunglaekim/advanced_git_workshop/readme.md

 HEAD^ # this would point to the HEAD commit's first parent.
 The commit we were on before the merge.
 HEAD^1 # this would point to the HEAD commit's first parent.
 The commit we were on before the merge.
 HEAD^2 # this would point to the HEAD commit's second parent.
-The commit we merged in.
+The commit we merged in. master^1 # The 1st parent commit of the tip of the master branch ce70821^2 # The 2nd parent (note: not grandparent) commit of the commit sha ce70821
 ```

 We can also chain these operators, something like this: